temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 ### Set reminders

-Don't let your certificates expire!
+Don't let your certificates expire.
 Add reminders to your calendar to issue new CA certificates well before the expiration dates of the existing ones.

 ## Additional resources

 You'll troubleshoot the `failed reaching server: last connection error` error caused by an expired TLS certification by following these steps

-If this issue persists, check to see if the Client you are using to connect to the server is using the correct TLS certification, or open a ticket at [https://support.temporal.io/](https://support.temporal.io/)
+If this issue persists, verify the Client you are using to connect to the server is using the correct TLS certification, the Client requests reach the server after the roles are fully initialized, or open a ticket at [https://support.temporal.io/](https://support.temporal.io/).